WeirdConstructor/WLambda/README.md

 Most of those reasons don't yet justify GPL.
 The main point of the GPL, as far as I understand: The GPL makes sure the software stays free software until eternity.
-That the user of the software always stays in control.
-That the users have _at least the means_ to adapt the software to new platforms or use cases.
+That the _end user_ of the software always stays in control.
+That the users have the means to adapt the software to new platforms or use cases.
 Even if the original authors don't maintain the software anymore.
 It ultimately prevents _"vendor lock in"_.
 I really dislike vendor lock in, especially as developer.
-Especially as developer I want and need to stay in control of the computers I use.
+Especially as developer I want and need to stay in control of the computers and software I use.

-Another point is, that my work has a value.
+Another point is, that my work (and the work of any other developer) has a value.
 If I give away my work without _any_ strings attached, I effectively work for free.
-Work for free for companies.
-I would compromise the price I can demand for my skill, workforce and time.
+This compromises the price I (and potentially other developers) can demand for the skill, workforce and time.

 This makes two reasons for me to choose the GPL:

-1. I do not want to support vendor lock in scenarios.
-At least not for free.
+1. I do not want to support vendor lock in scenarios for free.
-   I want to prevent those when I have a choice.
+   I want to prevent those when I have a choice, when I invest my private time to bring value to the end users.
-   And before you ask, yes I work for a company that sells closed source software.
-I am not happy about the closed source fact.
-   But it pays my bills and gives me the freedom to write free software in my free time.
-2. I don't want to low ball my own wage and prices by giving away free software with no strings attached (for companies).
+2. I don't want to low ball my own wage and prices by giving away the work I spent my scarce private time on with no strings attached.
+So that companies are able to use it in closed source projects.

+### Conversion to MIT / Apache-2.0

+I (WeirdConstructor) herby promise to release WLambda under MIT / Apache-2.0 license if you use it in an open source / free software game (licensed under MIT and/or Apache-2.0) written in Rust (and WLambda) with a playable beta release, non trivial amount of content and enough gameplay to keep me occupied for at least 2 hours.
+You may use WLambda for your release as if it was released under MIT and/or Apache-2.0.
+Proper attribution as required by MIT and/or Apache-2.0.

-### If you need a permissive or private license (MIT)
+### If you need a permissive or private license (MIT) right now

-Please contact me if you need a different license and really want to use my code.
-As long as I am the only author, I can change the license.
-We might find an agreement.
+Please contact me if you need a different license and want to use my code.
+As long as I am the only author, I can change the license the for code that was written by me.
+We might find an agreement that involves money or something else.
+For your price estimations: At this point in time (May 2020) I invested about 6 months of my private time into this project.

 ## Contribution